Skip to content

 Installation and deinstallation

-Checkout the website for obtaining the executable.
+Checkout the website for obtaining the executable or package.
 This README also lists more options and instructions for building from sources.

 If you are using one of the package manager options you should follow the usual workflow of that package manager.